henrykash/sando-mev/README.md

 # sando-mev
-- This is the beginning of my journey experimenting with MEV sandwicher bots using a flashbot bundlers 🧱
+- This is the beginning of my journey experimenting with MEV sandwicher bots using  flashbot bundlers 🧱
 ## Overview

 The goal of this bot is to build an optimized searcher brick 🧱 by 🧱